bilboy64/DSP/README.md

 - Application of Fourier transform on previous signal
 - Reconstruction of signal using inverse Fourier tranform.

-For every prementioned signal there's also a respective .wav file saved in folder "Sound Files".
+For every prementioned signal there's also a respective .wav file saved in folder "Sound files".
 They've all been quantized using 16-bit PCM, in order to support Media Player's codec.